-Inspired by the Godiva Chocolate Cheesecake at the Cheesecake Factory, this cheesecake features a flourless chocolate cake crust, a layer of chocolate cheesecake, a layer of chocolate mousse, and topped with ganache!
+Inspired by the Godiva Chocolate Cheesecake at the Cheesecake Factory, this cheesecake features a flourless chocolate cake crust, a layer of chocolate cheesecake, a layer of dark chocolate mousse, and topped with ganache!

 This is my 100th post!!!
 I thought I would get here much sooner, but I didn't realize how much my cooking and baking would slow down as I finished up my thesis defense!